3 Days Playing Mermaids in Mallorca

 Dinner — Lonja 18 Cooking Experience

 After connecting with the archival heritage of the island, cap off an exhilarating three days in Mallorca with an exploration into the local gastronomy of the region.
-In partnership with a local chef from Lonja 18, you’ll learn how to prepare the great classics of traditional Spanish cuisine, including seafood paella, tortilla española, and Catalan cream for dessert with mixed appetizers like sobrassada, pa’amb oli, and pimientos de Padrón.
+In partnership with a local chef from Lonja 18, you’ll learn how to prepare the great classics of traditional Spanish cuisine—including seafood paella, tortilla española, and Catalan cream for dessert intermixed with appetizers like sobrassada, pa’amb oli, and pimientos de Padrón.
 This deep dive into the culinary culture of Palma de Mallorca begins with a lesson on each dish, including which region of the island it originated from and the local ingredients involved in preparing it.

 From there, each dish begins with a cooking demonstration before it’s up to the class to prepare the menu.
 In our group of eight students, each pair was assigned to prepare a small plate together, while the whole class contributed to the main course of paella.
 While the chef is available to provide help and instruction as needed, this is truly a hands-on activity where you’ll be encouraged to produce each dish from scratch — even if that means pulling out the tentacles and ink sack from a raw squid!